© Atide15 | Dreamstime.com

 To make sure you are getting plenty of B vitamins, eat a wholesome diet full of leafy greens, beans, whole grains, and seafood.
 If you want to take a supplement, you have the option of either a complex consisting of all of the B vitamins, or specific types, such as B6 or B12.
 For general health, try a high quality B complex.
 Recommended dosages of B-vitamins vary depending on the person and whether or not they are deficient, so consult your doctor before choosing a supplement.

-Have you experienced a B-vitamin deficiency or other side effects from taking birth control pills?
+Have you experienced a B-vitamin deficiency or other side effects of birth control pills?

 Originally published in 2014, this post has been updated.